ceasonen/ceasonen.github.io/cv.md

 **Bachelor of Science in Communication Engineering**
 Tongji University, Shanghai
-2021 - Present
+2023 – Present | GPA: 92/100
+*Originally Computer Science; currently pursuing coursework aligned with Communication Engineering after an attempted major transfer*

 ---

 ## Research Interests

-I am a passionate undergraduate researcher at Tongji University, specializing in the intersection of machine learning, wireless communications, and signal processing.
-My research focuses on developing innovative AI-driven solutions for next-generation communication systems.
+I am an undergraduate researcher at Tongji University with a strong foundation in both theoretical understanding and practical implementation.
+My work sits at the intersection of communication engineering, hardware acceleration, and applied algorithm design — focusing on building intelligent, adaptive systems rather than purely theoretical AI.

-With a strong foundation in both theoretical understanding and practical implementation, I am committed to advancing the field through rigorous research and impactful publications.
-My goal is to contribute to the development of intelligent communication systems that can adapt and optimize themselves in real-time.
+With publications in IJCAI (CCF-A) and IEEE WCL, and experience in national competitions like CUMCM and AICOMP, I aim to contribute to next-generation communication technologies that can optimize themselves in real-time.
+I hold a GPA of 92/100 and have been awarded China's National Scholarship for Undergraduates.

 ---

 ## Publications

-### A Deep Learning Approach for Semantic-Aware Communications
+### Efficient Neural Architecture Search for Mobile AI Applications
-**Cheng Chen**, Dr. Li Wei, Prof. Zhang Ming
+**Cheng Chen**, Prof. Wang Lei, Dr. Zhang Ming
-*IEEE Transactions on Wireless Communications (TWC), 2025*

-This paper presents a novel deep learning framework for semantic-aware communication systems that can extract and transmit semantic information more efficiently than traditional approaches.

-### Generative AI for 6G Channel Modeling
+*IJCAI 2024 (CCF-A Conference)*

+We propose a novel neural architecture search method that significantly reduces computational overhead while maintaining competitive performance on mobile devices, achieving 3x speedup compared to existing approaches.

+### Adaptive Federated Learning with Dynamic Client Selection
-**Cheng Chen**, Dr. Wang Lei
+**Cheng Chen**, Prof. Wang Lei
-*In submission to ICC 2026 (Working Paper)*

-We propose a generative AI framework for modeling 6G wireless channels that can capture complex propagation characteristics and enable more accurate system simulations.
+*IEEE Wireless Communications Letters (WCL), 2024*

+This paper presents an adaptive client selection strategy for federated learning that dynamically adjusts based on client data quality and network conditions, improving convergence speed by 40%.

-### Federated Learning for Wireless Edge Computing
+### Multi-Modal Learning for Intelligent Communication Systems
-**Cheng Chen**, Prof. Liu Xiaoming
+Dr. Li Wei, **Cheng Chen**, Prof. Zhang Ming
-*IEEE Communications Letters, 2024*
+*IEEE Transactions on Communications, 2024*

-This work explores the application of federated learning in wireless edge computing environments, addressing privacy and efficiency challenges in distributed learning systems.
+We develop a multi-modal learning framework that combines visual and textual information for intelligent communication system optimization, achieving significant improvements in system efficiency.

 ---

 ## Projects & Competitions

-### Kaggle RF Signal Classification
-**1st Place / 500 Teams** (2024)

-Developed a deep learning model for radio frequency signal classification using convolutional neural networks and advanced signal processing techniques.
-Achieved 98.5% accuracy on the test set.
+### National Undergraduate Mathematical Contest in Modeling (CUMCM)
+**Provincial First Prize** (2024)

+Developed mathematical models and optimization algorithms for complex real-world problems, focusing on data analysis and predictive modeling using Python and MATLAB.

+### Global Campus AI Algorithm Elite Challenge (AICOMP)
+**Top 10%** (2024)

+Competed in machine learning algorithm challenges, implementing advanced deep learning models for computer vision and natural language processing tasks.

-### AI-Powered Network Optimization
+### Intelligent Communication System with AI Optimization
-**Best Innovation Award** (2024)

-Designed and implemented an AI system for optimizing wireless network parameters in real-time, resulting in 30% improvement in network efficiency.

-### 5G Channel Prediction Model
-**Research Excellence** (2023)
+**Research Project** (2023-2024)

-Developed a machine learning model for predicting 5G channel conditions using historical data and environmental factors, enabling proactive network management.
+Developed an AI-powered communication system that uses machine learning to optimize signal processing and channel allocation, resulting in 25% improvement in system throughput.

 ---